Haritha-kolli/DataAnalytics-Visualizations-Showcase/README.md

 ## Projects:
 ### Customer Segmentation:
-- Analysing the Behavioral patterns of various customer segments.
+- Analysing the Behavioral and purchase patterns of various customer segments.
+- Analysed the Price Dynamics, Weekly purchase trends, and event_type analysis across the clusters.

+## Tools Used:
+- Python
+- Jupyter Notebook
--
+- PowerBi